-- (ix) a) The Company has not defaulted in repayment of loans or other borrowings or in the payment of interest thereon to any lender. - b) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - c) Term loans were applied for the purpose for which the loans were obtained. - d) On an overall examination of the financial statements of the Company, no funds raised on short-term basis have been used for long-term purposes by the Company. - e) On an overall examination of the financial statements of the Company, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its associate company. - f) The Company has not raised loans during the year on the pledge of securities held in its associate company.
+- (ix) a) The Company has not defaulted in repayment of loans or other borrowings or in the payment of interest thereon to any lender. - b) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - c) Term loans were applied for the purpose for which the loans were obtained. - d) The Company did not raise any funds during the year hence, the requirement to report on clause (ix)(d) of the Order is not applicable to the Company. - e) On an overall examination of the financial statements of the Company, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiary.
+The Company does not have any associate or joint venture. - f) The Company has not raised loans during the year on pledge of securities held in its subsidiary.
+The Company does not have any associate or joint venture.
 Hence, the requirement to report on clause (ix)(f) of the Order is not applicable to the Company. - (x) a) The Company has not raised any money during the year by way of initial public offer / further public offer (including debt instruments) hence, the requirement to report on clause 3(x)(a) of the Order is not applicable to the Company. - b) The Company has not made any preferential allotment or private placement of shares /fully or partially or optionally convertible debentures during the year under audit and hence, the requirement to report on clause 3(x)(b) of the Order is not applicable to the Company. - (xi) a) No material fraud by the Company and no material fraud on the Company has been noticed or reported during the year. - b) During the year, no report under sub-section (12) of section 143 of the Companies Act, 2013 has been filed by cost auditor, secretarial auditor or by us in Form ADT 4 as prescribed under Rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government. - c) As represented to us by the management, there are no whistle blower complaints received by the Company during the year. - (xii) a) The Company is not a nidhi Company as per the provisions of the Companies Act, 2013.
 Therefore, the requirement to report on clause 3(xii)(a) of the Order is not applicable to the Company. - b) The Company is not a nidhi Company as per the provisions of the Companies Act, 2013.
 Therefore, the requirement to report on clause 3(xii)(b) of the Order is not applicable to the Company.